ritterim/age-picker/README.md

 ### `ageChanged`

 Raised on the `input` element when the age is changed or cleared by any forms of user input (both direct entry and year, month, day inputs).
+This event includes the age `value`.

 ## Notes